DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-basic-report-controls/label.md

 ![](../../../../../images/eurd-win-label-content-editing-in-print-preview.png)

 Use the label's **Interactive Sorting** option to allow users to click this label in Print Preview to sort report data.
-Set the **Target Band** property to the required Group Header or Detail band, and specify the data field in the **Field Name** property.
+Set the **Target Band** property to the Group Header or Detail band, and specify the data field in the **Field Name** property.

 ![](../../../../../images/eurd-win-label-interactive-sorting-options.png)